What is Science?

 My problem with Judge Jones' statement, is the "natural causes" part of his definition.
 In some of the physical sciences we do not know the causes of things (e.g. gravity) and yet we have detailed, accurate scientific models for them.
 By the Judge's definition, the extremely accurate predictive models of gravity that we have today were not developed through science because we haven't been able to explain gravity by natural causes (or even by any causes).

-Imagine (for talking purposes) a biological system, designed and constructed by a being of superior intelligence.
-If evolutionists lacked the ability to evaluate and study the origins of such a system in a naturalistic context, that would not falsify its true explanation.
+Imagine (for talking purposes) a biological system that is designed and constructed by a being of intelligence.
+Imagine another being who limits themself to only naturalistic (evolutionary) perspectives who is later evaluating this biological system.
+The evaluator will lack the ability to study the true origin of the system in a naturalistic context, but that would not falsify its true explanation.
 The problem would be their definition of acceptable explanations.

 When I compare the Judge's definition with the other definitions, I find it to be defective and weak.
 If he was using this definition to guide his decision then I think he came to the wrong conclusion.